practicalli/clojure/quickstart/quick-reference.md

 (type (/ 22 7))
 ```

-;; Using a Ratio means that the mathmatical division is not evaluated when using whole numbers (Integers) that would produce a decimal number.
+;; Using a Ratio means that the mathematical division is not evaluated when using whole numbers (Integers) that would produce a decimal number.
 If you do return a decimal number then what precision of decimal are you expecting.
 By specifying one or more of the numbers as a decimal value you are giving Clojure a precision to infer and can therefore provide a specific decimal result.

-## Java inteoperability
+## Java interoperability

 `.` and `new` are Clojure functions that create a Java object.
 This allows you to use values from Java constants, i.e. PI is a static double from the [java.lang.Math](https://docs.oracle.com/javase/8/docs/api/java/lang/Math.html) object

 ```clojure